alireza1989/475-StockIO/README.md

 4.5.
 Note the portfolio appearing on their dashboard 4.6.
 Repeat with a different level of access permission, note the differences

+### Important Implementation Details

+1. Stock prices are updated when the app is first launched, unable to update in real-time as it was prohibitively expensive for a school projet
+2. Stock graph is purely for aesthetics, the data is not dynamic

 ### Technologies Used